skynetapp/Lytepole-Accounts/View Account.md

 #### Step 6:

 - Function **createAccountSkillsListDataObjectArr** will create a list object array for the data from controller to action.
-- The parameters will be list array (data get from wsdl based on input) and skills get from wsdl
+- The parameters will be list array (data get from wsdl based on input) and skills get from wsdl.
-- Function **createAccountSkillsListDataObjectNew** will get the values from input array and sets the values for list data object which create account skills list data object from AccountData.php to action
+- Function **createAccountSkillsListDataObjectNew** will get the values from input array and sets the values for list data object which create account skills list data object from AccountData.php to action.
 - Result returns the account skills list input value object from  AccountData.php to action.

 #### Step 7:

 - Function **createContactListInputVO** will create a contact list from controller to action.
 - In action, first we will get the user id by function **getUserID**.
-- Function **createContactListInputVO** will set the values from input array to create a contact list from action to AccountData.php.
+- Function **createContactListInputVO** which is included in action will set the values from input array to create a contact list from action to AccountData.php.
 - Parameters passed will be id, name, created by id, created by name, tags.
 - Result returns the contact list input value object to controller.